 - Flavored Milk such as chocolate, strawberry and vanilla must be fat free.

 - Water has to be available during lunch that is free and accessible to the children.
 We have placed a water cart with plastic cups in the lunch room the children may freely access throughout lunch.
+Students are always permitted to bring their reusable water bottle to the cafeteria at lunchtime.
+We encourage them to take advantage of the free water always offered.
 All prepackaged water bottles will be charged to student accounts.

 Manage Your Student’s Cafeteria Account Online